 - BIOS boot mode (the default) is the standard BIOS-level boot interface. - Unified Extensible Firmware Interface (UEFI) boot mode is an enhanced 64-bit boot interface.
 If you have configured your system to boot to UEFI mode, it overlays the system BIOS. - 1.
 From the System Setup Main Menu, click Boot Settings and select Boot Mode. - 2.
-Select the boot mode you want the system to boot into. - A CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode. - 3.
-After the system boots in the specified boot mode, proceed to install your operating system from that mode. - NOTE: Operating systems must be UEFI-compatible to be installed from the UEFI boot mode.
+Select the boot mode you want the system to boot into.

+CAUTION: Switching the boot mode may prevent the system from booting if the operating system is not installed in the same boot mode.

+- 3. After the system boots in the specified boot mode, proceed to install your operating system from that mode. - NOTE: Operating systems must be UEFI-compatible to be installed from the UEFI boot mode.
 DOS and 32-bit operating systems do not support UEFI and can only be installed from the BIOS boot mode. - NOTE: For the latest information about supported operating systems, go to Dell.com/ossupport.

-Creating a system or setup password
+Creating a system and setup password

+Ensure that the password jumper is enabled.
+For more information, see System board jumper settings.

+Ensure that the Password Status is set to Unlocked.
+For more information, see System Security Settings screen.

-- Ensure that the password jumper setting is enabled.
-The password jumper enables or disables the system password and setup password features.
-For more information about the password jumper settings, see System board jumper settings. - Ensure that password status is unlocked in the System Security Settings screen.
-For more information, see System Security Settings screen details. - NOTE: If the password jumper setting is disabled, the existing system password and setup password are deleted and you need not provide the system password to boot the system.
+NOTE: The password jumper enables or disables the system password and setup password features.
+For more information about the password jumper settings, see System board jumper settings.

-- 1. To enter system setup, press F2 immediately after turning on or restarting the system. - 2.
-On the System Setup Main Menu screen , click System BIOS \rightarrow System Security. - 3.
+- 1. To enter System Setup, press F2 immediately after turning on or rebooting your system. - 2.
+On the System Setup Main Menu screen, click System BIOS → System Security. - 3.
 On the System Security screen, verify that Password Status is set to Unlocked. - 4.
-In the System Password field, type your system password, and then press Enter or Tab.
+In the System Password field, type your system password, and press Enter or Tab.